spacelatte/gobyexample.docset/readme.md

 I did not want to clutter up the repository by including SQLite3 indexes.
 Also, they might change in the future in the upstream repository.

-The upstream repository added as a submodule, in order to update it, you can execute `make -C Contents update`.
+The upstream repository added as a submodule, to update it, you can execute `make -C Contents update`.

 - Use `make -C Contents clean` to remove index.
 - Use `make -C Contents index` to create index.

-> Note: index re-creation needed after updating the submodule.
+> Note: index re-creation is needed after updating the submodule.

 ## How index getting created

-Upstream repository already includes prebuild HTML files inside the `public` directory in its root.
+The upstream repository already includes prebuild HTML files inside the `public` directory in its root.

 There is a file called